-Since Ping An Group became our controlling shareholder, it provided services including rental and property management services, technical services and other miscellaneous services, and assets to us for a total amount of RMB156.4 million in 2020, RMB176.9 million in 2021 and RMB191.8 million (US\$27.8 million) in 2022.
+Since Ping An Group became our controlling shareholder, it provided services including rental and property management services, technical services and other miscellaneous services, and assets to us for a total amount of RMB176.9 million in 2021, RMB191.8 million in 2022 and RMB191.4 million (US\$27.0 million) in 2023.

-We earned service fees primarily for providing facilitation services related to insurance products and loan and leasing product transactions for Ping An Group or its affiliates on our platform as well as providing advertising services to Ping An Group for a total amount of RMB621.8 million in 2020, RMB417.1 million in 2021 and RMB226.5 million (US\$32.8 million) in 2022.
+We earned service fees primarily for providing facilitation services related to insurance products and loan and leasing product transactions for Ping An Group or its affiliates on our platform as well as providing advertising services to Ping An Group for a total amount of RMB417.1 million in 2021, RMB226.5 million in 2022 and RMB134.4 million (US\$18.9 million) in 2023.

-We also had cash or time deposits with commercial banks affiliated with Ping An Group and purchased in short-term cash management products managed by Ping An Group as a part of our cash management plan, which totaled RMB3,466.9 million, RMB4,144.8 million and RMB5,187.0 million (US\$752.0 million) as of December 31, 2020, 2021 and 2022, respectively.
-On January 4, 2022, we entered into a limited partner interest subscription agreement, a limited partnership agreement and certain other auxiliary documents with Ping An Capital Co., Ltd., an affiliate of Ping An Group, pursuant to which we agreed to subscribe for RMB400 million worth of limited partner interests in an equity investment fund managed by Ping An Capital Co., Ltd. The subject subscription was approved by our board of directors and its audit committee and was announced on the same day.
+We also had cash or time deposits with commercial banks affiliated with Ping An Group and purchased in short-term cash management products managed by Ping An Group as a part of our cash management plan, which totaled RMB4,144.8 million, RMB5,187.0 million and RMB5,729.6 million (US\$807.0 million) as of December 31, 2021, 2022 and 2023, respectively.
+On January 4, 2022, we entered into a limited partner interest subscription agreement, a limited partnership agreement and certain other auxiliary documents with Ping An Capital Co., Ltd., an affiliate of Ping An Group, pursuant to which we subscribed for RMB400 million worth of limited partner interests in an equity investment fund managed by Ping An Capital Co., Ltd. The subject subscription was approved by our board of directors and its audit committee and was announced on the same day.